sapphirejs/sapphire/packages/image/README.md

   background: { r: 255, g: 0, b: 0, alpha: 128 }
 }, (image) => {
   return image
-    .png('red')
+    .png('red.png')
 })
 ```

 ## Accessing the Sharp Instance

 We've created this package with the hopes that it will serve most people's image manipulation needs while building web applications.
-Howerver, there may be something we haven't abstracted from sharp, so you may need to access the instance directly.
+However, there may be something we haven't abstracted from sharp, so you may need to access the instance directly.

 The `open(path)` is equivalent to calling `sharp(path)`.
 Instead of a string pointing to a system file, it can be also a Buffer.